docker/docs/ee/end-to-end-install.md

 ## Step 1: Install Docker EE Container Engine

-Install the Docker Enterprise Edition container engine on all hosts you want to manage by following [these instructions](/ee/supported-platforms.md).
+[Select a platform](/ee/supported-platforms) and click through to install the Docker Enterprise Edition container engine on all hosts you want to manage.

 ## Step 2: Install Universal Control Plane